 Eternal Father, I offer you the Body and Blood, Soul and Divinity of your dearly beloved Son, our Lord Jesus Christ, in atonement for our sins and those of the whole world.Diary, 476

-When Jesus appeared to St. Faustina, he told her that he desired the Sunday following Easter Sunday dedicated to his Divine Mercy.
-He chose this specific day to show the connection between his Resurrection and his Divine Mercy.
-The Church celebrated the first Divine Mercy.
+When Jesus appeared to St. Faustina, He told her that He desired the Sunday following Easter Sunday to be dedicated to His Divine Mercy.
+He chose this specific day to show the connection between His Resurrection and His Divine Mercy.
 The Church celebrated Divine Mercy Sunday for the first time after St. Faustina was canonized in the year 2000, meaning this devotion is relatively new.
 Regardless, this powerful devotion has changed lives.

-On Divine Mercy Sunday, we have a special opportunity to obtain Jesus’s mercy and make our souls as pure as snow.
-Jesus promised that to those who go to confession and receive the Eucharist on Divine Mercy Sunday will receive his Divine Mercy, he’ll grant abundant graces and complete forgiveness of sins.
+On Divine Mercy Sunday, we have a special opportunity to obtain Jesus’s mercy so that He’ll make our souls as pure as snow.
+Jesus promises that those who go to confession and receive the Eucharist on Divine Mercy Sunday will receive His Divine Mercy, and He’ll grant abundant graces and complete forgiveness of sins.

 Unfortunately, because we’re in the middle of a pandemic, this might not be possible for everyone.
 However, we can still participate in Divine Mercy Sunday and obtain the graces that come with it!

 If you can’t make it to Mass, live stream it or watch it on TV.
-Be sure to pray the Spiritual Communion prayers, which is a way to receive the Eucharist spiritually when you can’t make it to Mass.
-The Spiritual Communion prayer is a way to recognize Jesus’ true presence in the Eucharist, invite Jesus into your soul, and avoid temptation.
+Be sure to pray the Spiritual Communion prayer, which is a way to receive the Eucharist spiritually when you can’t make it to Mass.
+The Spiritual Communion prayer is a way to recognize Jesus’ true presence in the Eucharist, invite Him into your soul, and avoid temptation.

 Enjoying this post?
 Subscribe to Radiant with Joy!